wodenx/Bodiless-JS/packages/bodiless-documentation/doc/Development/Architecture/Data.md

 ## Overview

-Most components will consume and render some *data* (content and/or configuration).
+Most components will consume and render some GG*data* (content and/or configuration).
 For example, a link component might take a target href, some link text, etc. and render a clickable link on the page.
 A "where to buy" component might take a product ID and some credentials for an external service,